Myanmar civil war (2021–present): Economic impact

 Economic conditions in Myanmar have substantially worsened due to the ongoing war and to economic mismanagement by the SAC.
 In 2021, Myanmar's GDP declined by 5.9%.
 In an interview, Christian Lechervy, the French ambassador to Myanmar, highlighted the impact of the coup on the country's economy: "In 2021, Myanmar's economic growth has contracted by more than 18%, poverty has doubled, the number of people in need of humanitarian aid has multiplied by seven and more than 450,000 people have been forced to flee their homes".
 Between March and June 2022, almost 10,000 people per month left the country through official channels, worsening the country's brain drain and mirroring the civilian exodus that followed the 1962 and 1988 military coups.
 The local job market has collapsed.

 In September 2022 the G7-led Financial Action Task Force announced plans to blacklist Myanmar for failing to stem money laundering and terrorist financing.
 At that time, only Iran and North Korea were on the Financial Action Task Force blacklist.
 In October 2022, Myanmar was blacklisted by the task force, which increased volatility in the value of the Burmese kyat.

 The war disrupted transport and stunted the export of agricultural goods like rice and corn, and the illegal cultivation of poppy became an economic pillar for many Burmese.
 Myanmar became the world's biggest opium producer, producing about 1,080 metric tons in 2023.

+In parts of the Dry Zone such as Sagaing Region's Ayadaw Township, cannabis supplanted betel nut, cotton, and rice due to economic downturn and rising pest infestation.

 During the war there has been a "mass refusal" among Myanmar's people to pay taxes and other charges to the junta, leading to a 33% drop in state revenue according to an analysis by the Special Advisory Council for Myanmar (SAC-M).
 According to the SAC-M, "69% of businesses reported not paying tax to the junta in the first three months of 2022".
 The cessation of payments of electricity bills by large portions of the population has also significantly cut off the junta's revenue sources.

 The conflict also facilitated the conditions for the proliferation of human trafficking into fraud factories in Myanmar.
 In these facilities, foreign nationals are trafficked into the country and forced to commit online scams.

 In August 2024 CNN published its year-long investigation concluding that approximately half of Myanmar's 54 million inhabitants live below the poverty line.
 This dire economic situation compels many to resort to extreme measures, including participating in the illicit trade of human organs online.
 Such transactions can yield an amount equivalent to two years' worth of salary.
 People often publicize their intent to sell organs on social media platforms, creating a relentless cycle in which families repeatedly turn to these transactions as their financial resources deplete.